antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

 -   In this tutorial the visualization of a set of genes will be explored
--   R2 provides a conventional heatmap view��
+-   R2 provides a conventional heatmap view""
 -   This heatmap view can be adapted to your needs by sorting the data along the axes according to your wishes.
 -   Generating your own genelists to analyze using the